odoo/documentation/accounting/receivables/customer_payments/paypal.rst

 .. image:: ./media/paypal16.png
   :align: center

-Verify the Auto Return URL you have `configured in Paypal <WebsitePreferences_>`_ is correct and pointing to your own domain name.
+Verify the settings you have `configured in Paypal <WebsitePreferences_>`_:

-You can either:
+* Auto Return should be on (the value can be quite generic, like

-* Enter the correct return URL and activate Auto Return
+  <odoo_instance>/shop/confirmation; the correct URL will be set for each

-* or deactivate Auto Return and delete URL (this method will have an extra click through Paypal in order to return to your ecommerce page.)
+  transaction)

+* Payment Data Transfer should be off

+.. warning:: On-premise databases must be accessible through classic HTTP/HTTPS
+          ports (80/443) for Paypal to work correctly, usually through a reverse proxy.
+Contact your integrating partner if you are unsure this is the case.
+Databases hosted on odoo.com are already configured correctly.

 .. seealso::